-Acceptance as a graduate student by the Benjamin T. Rome School of Music is required.
+Acceptance as a graduate student by the Departments of Music is required.
 The applicant must have performance and teaching experience after receiving a master's degree from an accredited institution in vocal performance.

 The applicant must submit the following to the advisory committee:

 - two letters of recommendation (one from a professional colleague, not teacher of the applicant) attesting to the applicant’s past and potential ability as a performer and teacher;

 - completed repertoire and professional experience record, obtainable at: academics/incoming-current-music-students/index

 Foreign language prerequisites include two semesters of undergraduate or master's level study in each of the following languages: Italian, French, and German, with a grade of B or better, taken at an accredited college or university as approved by the adviser and dean.
 In lieu of taking undergraduate courses, students who place into Italian 103, French 103, or German 103 on the university's Modern Language Test will be considered to have satisfied the prerequisite requirement in the given language(s).

 Successful completion of the following entrance examinations is required:

 - a public recital of a program of 60 minutes duration selected by the adviser from works on the applicant's repertoire and professional experience record, to include works of contrasting styles and demonstrating proficiency in at least two languages in addition to English;

 The applicant is responsible for the overall quality of the performance on all recitals required for the degree.
 Entrance recitals and placement examinations are given during the first and second semester registration periods.
 An interview with the adviser takes place after the examinations are completed.